| Eowyn awoke to feel Legolas' lips

 the borders of Eryn Carantaur and ensure that no one leaves until

-you have had a chance to question them.
+you have had a chance to question him.

 "Secondly, you must examine the place where the body was